-If you are moving with-in New Jersey, licensed movers are required to give consumers the following brochure before moving; The following text is issued by the NJ Division of Consumer Affairs;
+The Division of Consumer Affairs is the NJ moving industry watchdog, they handle licensed movers.
+If you are moving with-in New Jersey, licensed movers are required to give consumers the following Important Notice to Consumers brochure before moving; Below is the text of the brochure issued by the NJ Division of Consumer Affairs;

 (Note: If you are moving across state lines (interstate), the mover must give you a different booklet titled ' Your Rights and Responsibilities when you move'. )